Understanding Current Flow in Circuits with Resistors

 ]

-In this case, both resistors have a value of 10 ohms:
+In our case, both resistors have a value of 10 ohms, which makes the calculations pretty nifty:

 [